aberge00/2017-Summer-Challenge/README.md

 Teleop: Collect relics will be placed on the playing field and return to shelf and hook.

 Programming/Controls:
-1) Source code must be maintined from Github
+1) Source code must be stored/maintined from Github
 2) At least two developer computers must be used for programming.
 3) At least one sensor that is not ( gyro, color, compass ).
 4) Use new moto phones and Rev Robotics control system.